 Based on the specific data points, the overall satisfaction score was slightly lower than the scores for performance and expectations.
 This suggests that, even though the water is running and the system is functioning well, office’s handling of public inquiries or concerns was not as quick as residents had hoped.
 Since managing many consumers is difficult, some people may have felt their individual issues were not noticed right away.
 Thus, this indicates that the technical reliability of the supply was stronger than the overall experience of the users during the study period.

 In addition to these findings, the data reflect how the physical delivery of a utility serves as the foundation for broader community trust.
 This idea is supported by Fisk and Grove (2024), who argue that service’s success depends on how well it manages the "human element”.
-They pointed out that even when a system is technically perfect, its interaction with people determine its long-term reputation.
-Furthermore, their work suggests that when a utility is consistent and dependable, it reduces resident’s stress and strengthens the public’s loyalty to the service provider.
+They pointed out that even when a system is technically perfect, its interaction with people determines its long-term reputation.
+Furthermore, their work suggests that when a utility is consistent and dependable, it reduces residents’ stress and strengthens the public’s loyalty to the service provider.

 Table 8.
 Significance of The Relationship Between Water Service and Consumer’s Satisfaction